Plant Variety Rights Act 1987 review

 What we heard has informed the development for the options for change to the PVR regime that we are now consulting on.

-We have now released an Options Paper for consultation.
-This paper is informed by what we heard in the issues stage and by an independent economic analysis of the Plant Varieties Innovation system commissioned by MBIE.
+On 9 July 2019 we released an Options paper for consultation.
+This paper was informed by what we heard during the Issues stage, and by an independent economic analysis of the Plant Varieties Innovation system commissioned by MBIE.
 This analysis was carried out by the Sapere Research Group.

-The Options Paper sets out options for changing the PVR Act and, where supported by the analysis, we indicate our preferred options.
+The Options paper set out options for changing the PVR Act and, where supported by the analysis, indicated preferred options.

 Disclosure of origin requirements in the patents regime

 Over September-December 2018 we also consulted on a discussion document considering options for introducing a requirement that patent applications include the origin of any genetic resources and traditional knowledge used in their inventions.